ComposableFi/composable/docs/benchmarking.md

 get a good estimate of how much computing power is needed and how long the process will take, so that we can put the correct numbers.
 This is where benchmarking comes in, a way to dry-run our functions without affecting the chain directly.

-There are 3 mayor parts we need in order to implement benchmarking:
+There are 3 major parts we need in order to implement benchmarking:

 *  Create a weight file